CCogS-Mx/Spanish-lyrics-dataset-for-LGBTQ-phobia-screening/README.md

 # Spanish lyrics dataset for LGBTQ+phobia screening

 ## Overview
-The corpus developed for task three is composed of songs written in Spanish that may contain LGBTQ+phobic text or not (non-phobic).
+The corpus developed for this task is composed of songs written in Spanish that may contain LGBTQ+phobic text or not (non-phobic).
 LGBTQ+phobia in the corpus can be identified in two different ways:
 1. **Directly**: Through the use of textual terminology, slang, and general slurs to refer to members of the LGBTQ+ community.
 2. **Indirectly**: By using semantic relationships.
 Typically, this involves metaphors where lyrics convey a figurative meaning beyond their literal interpretation.